Spelman College: Academics

-Spelman is ranked tied for 54th best among national liberal arts colleges and 1st among historically black colleges in the United States by U.S. News & World Report for 2021; additionally, it ranked Spelman 4th in "Social Mobility", 5th "Most Innovative", tied for 19th "Best Undergraduate Teaching", and 100th for "Best Value" among liberal arts colleges.
+Spelman is ranked tied for 40th of 211 of among national liberal arts colleges and 1st among 79 historically Black colleges in the United States by U.S. News & World Report for 2025; additionally, it tied for 1st in "Social Mobility", tied for 16th for "Most Innovative", tied for 30th for "Best Undergraduate Teaching", and 60th for "Best Value" among liberal arts colleges.
 Spelman leads the nation in enrolling the highest percentage of Gates Millennium Scholars.
 Spelman ranked first among baccalaureate origin institutions of African-American women who earned science, engineering, and mathematics doctoral degrees.
 Spelman ranked among the top 50 four-year colleges and universities for producing Fulbright and Gilman Scholars, and ranked the second-largest producer of African-American college graduates who attend medical school.
-The Princeton Review ranked Spelman among the Best 373 Colleges and Universities in America in 2017.

 Spelman is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
 Spelman is a member of the Coalition of Women's Colleges, National Association of Schools of Music (NASM), National Council for the Accreditation of Teacher Education (NCATE), Southern Association of Colleges and Schools, The College Fund/UNCF, National Association for College Admissions Counseling, and State of Georgia Professional Standards Commission (PSC).

 Spelman offers bachelor's degrees in over 30 academic majors.
-In addition, Spelman has strategic partnerships with over 30 accredited universities to help students more efficiently complete degree programs not offered on campus in healthcare, law, and engineering.
+In addition, Spelman has strategic partnerships with over 30 accredited universities to help students complete degree programs not offered on campus in healthcare, law, and engineering.
 Its most popular majors, by number out of 483 graduates in 2022, were: